f5devcentral/UDF-DevOps-Base/docs/_labs/lab1.markdown

 ## Environment

-In this lab we will deploy an HTTP application on the F5 BIG-IP.
+In this lab, we will deploy an HTTP application on the F5 BIG-IP.
 This lab will leverage the following components and tools:

 * [F5 BIG-IP][F5 BIG-IP]